CSS Performance Architecture

 - specificity escalation — chained selectors and !important to win overrides

-- monolithic CSS file with no layer boundaries
+- monolithic CSS with no layer boundaries

 05 — Close